wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

    Have each team member silently assign a priority to each cause.

 7. Create an Action Register to track follow-up on ideas.

+   A common action is to collect more

+8. Prioritize actions

+9. Define countermeasures (Step 5 of A3)

 <hr />